sandy98/-sandy98-chess.js/README.md

 # @sandy98/chess.js

+## Warning: this project is deprecated since october 2019 in favor of the newer and more functional sandy98/chess-rules, so it's no longer mantained.

 @sandy98/chess.js is a Javascript chess library that is used for chess move generation/validation, piece placement/movement, and check/checkmate/stalemate detection - basically everything but the AI.